basonpark/pydantic-ai/README.md

   ```
   BadRequestError: Error code: 400 - {'error': {'message': "An assistant message with 'tool_calls' must be followed by tool messages responding to each 'tool_call_id'.
 The following tool_call_ids did not have response messages: call_KMMn5Bo6wPN3aZosdstleZO2", 'type': 'invalid_request_error', 'param': 'messages.[6].role', 'code': None}}
   ```

-## 📚 My Learning Progress

-This section will be updated as I progress through learning and implementing different aspects of PydanticAI:

-- [ ] Basic agent setup and interaction
-- [ ] Working with structured responses
-- [ ] Implementing dependencies
-- [ ] Managing message history
-- [ ] Testing and evaluating agents
-- [ ] Debugging and monitoring with Logfire